Plenty of organizations and individuals alike turn to online fundraising for extra financial support in times of need.

 1. Start a crowdfunding campaign when asking for money online

 This step might seem simple or “mainstream,” but these online fundraising websites are popular for a reason!
 Perfect for both individuals and organizations, crowdfunding is an easy and reputable way to ask for money online.

 For those who are unaware, crowdfunding is defined as a fundraising technique that harnesses the power of both personal networks and social sharing.
 Individuals can start an online campaign to share their stories and ask their family, friends, and peers to make contributions.

-There are just a few steps to hosting a crowdfunding campaign.
-We’ll spell them out for you here:
+There are five crucial steps to hosting a crowdfunding campaign.

-- Choose a crowdfunding software provider.
+Choose a crowdfunding software provider.
 You’ll want to look at a platform’s price and features when shopping around.
 Make sure your provider’s platform is intuitive and fits within your budget.
-You won’t want the price of your software to cut into your raised funds!
+You don’t want the price of your fundraising software to cut into your raised funds!

 - Set a fundraising goal and timeline.
 Ask yourself how much money you need to raise and when you need to raise it by.
 These aspects will help frame your campaign.

 - Tell your story with powerful content.
 Your fundraising page should feel like you, so you’ll want to add compelling copy and impactful photos and videos.
 These components will help connect your supporters with your cause or mission.